Advertisement

 The multi-level structure is not inherently dishonest — it creates incentives for recruiting that have legitimate uses in direct sales models.
 The problem emerges when the structure is compared to flat income models from the perspective of late entrants who find that a significant fraction of every commission they generate flows to levels above them.
 Over time, this extraction compounds: the longer a participant remains in the lower levels of the structure without building a large downline, the larger the fraction of their total output flows upward rather than remaining with them.

 Would you rather have 10% of what you generate flowing to five levels above you, or 100% of what your position earns flowing directly to your address?
-For anyone entering an income activity today without an existing upline, the flat prize structure is the one where the income stays with the person who earned it.
+For anyone entering an income activity today without an existing upline, the flat prize structure is the one where the income stays with the person who earned it — in the round they earned it, verified on Bitcoin's blockchain, with no hierarchical deduction before it arrives.

 ⚡ READ MORE ⚡